 Construction Tips: Provide a clear prompt and expected criteria for responses.
 Establish a rubric for grading to ensure consistency.

-Ensuring reliability
+Ensuring Reliability

 Understanding Reliability

 Reliability in assessments refers to the consistency of the evaluation process and the degree to which it produces stable and consistent results.
 For [Company Name], ensuring reliability means that all assessors judge candidate evidence similarly across all instances of the same assessment task.
 Strategies for Enhancing Reliability